celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 When you deploy contracts to the Celo network with a remote node, you have to sign the contract deployment transaction locally before sending it to the remote node to be broadcast to the network.
 This presents some unique challenges when using Ethereum development tools \(like Truffle\) because Celo transaction objects are slightly different than Ethereum transaction objects.

 When you are ready to deploy your contract to Alfajores, you'll need a Celo client connected to the testnet.
-In this exercise we are going to connect to a remote node to read and write to the public testnet (Alfajores), but you could also run a testnet node locally to perform the same actions.
+In this exercise you will connect to a remote node to read and write to the public testnet (Alfajores), but you could also run a testnet node locally to perform the same actions.

 Here are the steps to go through to deploy the contract to the Alfajores testnet.